AI-comp/CodeFestivalAIChallenge/Rule.en.md

 * T: Current turn. (starts from 1)
 * D: "W" stand for workday turn, "H" stand for holiday turn.
 * B<sub>ij</sub>: The visible number (only counting the believers gathered in workday turn) of believers of programming language i gathered by player j.
 The player 0 is your AI program.
-In the sixth turn and later turns, the number includes believers gathered in holidays before fifth turn.
 * R<sub>i</sub>: Your real number of believers of programming language i (counting the believers gathered in both workday and holiday turns).
 * P<sub>i</sub>: The number of times the programming language i was propagated in the previous holiday turn.